This app parses the timestamp of each event that comes in to PostHog and adds the following time-based properties:

 This app is maintained by the community.
 If you have issues with the app not functioning as intended, please let us know!

 What if I have feedback on this app?

 We love feature requests and feedback!
-Please create an issue to tell us what you think.
+Please tell us what you think! to tell us what you think.

 Or, if you see the feedback widget enabled, use that!

 What if my question isn't answered above?